-The authentic gondolas in Venice, the longboats in the canals of Venice Italy, should be on the world heritage list.
+The authentic gondolas in Venice, and the longboats in the canals of Venice, Italy, should be on the world heritage list.

-Because nowadays the gondola is only for amusement and the feeling of an organized theme park is coming close.
+Because nowadays, the gondola is only for amusement, and the feeling of an organized theme park is coming close.
 Unfortunately, an amusement park like this does already exist in China; Dalian China >

-I mean can you imagine a picture of Venice without a traditional authentic Venice gondola?
+Can you imagine a picture of Venice without a traditional authentic Venice gondola?

-You are planning to take a gondola when you're in Venice?
-The fares of a trip in a gondola usually start at EUR 80, - (daytime) and will take about 30-45 minutes.
-Please use a Ticket service.
-A gondola ride will then only cost EUR 32, - (30 minutes).
+Are you planning to take a gondola when you're in Venice?
+The fares of a trip in a gondola usually start at €85, - (daytime) and will take about 30-45 minutes.
+Using a Ticket service when sharing a gondola is also possible.
+A gondola ride will only cost €34. - (30 minutes).
 Book your tickets >

 A romantic gondola tour for many is still a highlight during a visit to Venice.